Call Today! 888-234-8376

-Today, their headquarters is located in Columbia, South Carolina, and their group insurance options are applied by 86,000 companies.
-Overall, this means their policies cover nearly 3.8 million people.
-With seven main coverage options available, we’re going to discover them all today alongside a review of their finances and whether Colonial Life would be a good fit for your insurance needs.
+Today, their headquarters is located in Columbia, South Carolina, and their group insurance options are applied by 90,000 companies.1 Overall, this means their policies more 3.7 million people.2 With seven main coverage options available, we’re going to discover them all today alongside a review of their finances and whether Colonial Life would be a good fit for your insurance needs.

-Financials – Before we head into the scores from official agencies, such as A.M.
+Before we head into the scores from official agencies, such as A.M.
 Best, we first need to know the basics regarding the financial position of Colonial Life.
-As we’ve already seen, they have nearly 3.8 million policyholders across the United States and this amounts to in-force premiums of just under $1.5 billion.
-With this amount trusted in the company, it suggests they’ll continue to trade for some time to come.
+As we’ve already seen, they have nearly 3.7 million policyholders across the United States and this amounts to in-force premiums of just under $1.6 billion.3 With this amount trusted in the company, it suggests they’ll continue to trade for some time to come.

 Colonial Life Insurance Financial Ratings

-A.M.
-Best – Under the Unum Group umbrella, Colonial Life has been awarded with an ‘A’ rating and this is one of the best available.
+Under the Unum Group umbrella, Colonial Life has been awarded with an ‘A’ rating in 2019 and this is one of the best available.
 Generally speaking, anything within the ‘A’ range is considered acceptable for life insurance companies; this includes A++, A+, A, and A-.
 Sitting well within this range, there’s no reason to be concerned for the financial status of Colonial Life and this backs up the financials we saw in the previous section.

 From A.M.
 Best, we can also pull a Long-Term Issuer Credit Rating.
 As the name suggests, this rating informs us of the company’s ability to meet all financial obligations in the future.
-For Colonial Life, they recent enjoyed an increase to ‘a-’ which is actually considered ‘Excellent’ with the grades above this extremely hard to achieve.
+For Colonial Life, they recently (in 2019) enjoyed an increase to ‘a’ which is actually considered ‘Excellent’ with the grades above this extremely hard to achieve.
 With all of this in mind, Colonial Life is in a superior position with their finances and we shouldn’t have to worry about a collapse any time soon (especially with sales still increasing as they are!).

-Better Business Bureau (BBB) – With confidence in the financial side of things, we now need to know how Colonial Life operate within the market.
-Thanks to the Better Business Bureau (BBB), we can find a rating based on the amount of complaints Colonial Life receives along with their failure to honor commitments, advertising issues, and more.
+With confidence in the financial side of things, we now need to know how Colonial Life operate within the market.
+Thanks to the Better Business Bureau, we can find a rating based on the amount of complaints Colonial Life receives along with their failure to honor commitments, advertising issues, and more.

-On a scale starting at A+ and moving all the way down to F, Colonial Life has the very best rating of A+.
+On a scale starting at A+ and moving all the way down to F, Colonial Life has a rating of A in 2019.
 In addition to receiving very few complaints, this means they rarely have issues with advertising and generally act responsibly within the market…just as you would expect from a company with over 75 years of experience.